aggregat4/dendriform/JOURNAL.md

 # Journal

+## Sometime in 2017

+### Promises are tricky

+* It is imperative that what is passed to a then() call is actually a function a not just a call to a function that returns a promise.
+In hindsight this is obvious, but debugging this is nasty.

+### Updates need to be serialized

+The delayed updates of the rename action (typing a character renames the node) are causing issues: when a rename is debounced and delayed for 250 milliseconds, and you split the same node inside of that window, the node is split and suddenly you have 2 nodes called the same text when the rename finally happens.

+We need to debounce to not overload pouchdb, but we can't let the split happen before the rename.

+Does this mean we need to serialize updates ourselves?
+Put all Update commands (without debouncing) in a queue and process that?
+When do we rerender the tree?

+### Virtual DOM Issues

+We have a problem with our current model: since we use a virtual dom approach we need to rely on that to reflect changes in our model.
+Currently the model is always loaded from pouchdb, that is "the truth".
+This has the disadvantage that (async) updates in pouchdb need to happen before we can render the changes in the state.
+This in turn causes delays, and even adds a need for debouncing when operations are very quick and pouchdb does not keep up.
+This makes the application feel unncessarily slow.

+There are two ways around this that I see:

+* Separate model: Keep the vdom approach and modify an in memory representation of the tree, serialize all updates to pouchdb and have those happen in the background.
+Problems here are that we need to store _another_ representation of the tree, and we need a way to deal with async updates coming in through pouchdb from other devices: when do we completely reload the local representation?

+* Pure DOM approach: Restart the view layer without maquette, go pure dom, try to use [RE:DOM](https://redom.js.org/) perhaps.
+We could do all local changes directly on the DOM and serialize updates in the background to pouchdb.
+Here too we need to deal with the background sync issues and how to merge them in.

+The two models are more similar then I imagined: they both operate on a local representation of the tree, which in both cases can be partial (think about collapsed nodes) and with both approaches I need to serialize updates to the backing store.

+So, current idea: start a new branch where we will implement synchronous commands that operate on the DOM tree and queue all backend repository updates in a serialized queue with pouchdb updates.

+Ideas:

+* Implement everyhting with getElementById, optionally I could try to optimise to always pass the current node as well since I usually have that, this could obviate a lookup with certain operations.

+* A load is a load: always load from backing store and rerender tree.
+We just need to stop rerendering for everything since we will be (hopefully) in sync

+* We should be able to reuse the current pouchdb commands, need to abstract those builders out as an interface and have two implementations?

 ## 17.1.2018

 working on the command executor in tree-api, got a basic idea and classes, need to finish command dispatching, then updating the code in tree-component and then testing, also implement the local store executor!